Run37927/2800-202210-DTC16/README.md

 * ExpressJS, Node.JS, MongoDB
 * Heroku, Google Map API
 ---
+## Features
+(Virtual Air travel)
+- Select a variety of audios to play on the left side
+- Click save settings button to save personal audio setting
+- Click track button to display map on screen
+- Move around map to view locations

+(Virtual Outdoor)
+- Select a variety of audios to play on the left side
+- Click save settings button to save personal audio setting
+- Click new quote button for randomly generated quotes
+- Click start button to start timer, stop to pause, and reset to clear timer

+(Virtual Beach Hangout)
+- Select a variety of audios to play on the left side
+- Click save settings button to save personal audio setting
+- Click on drinks for interactive audio
+- Click on menu button to display drinks item
+- Click on specific drinks to display recipe
+---
 ## References
 - Banner: made with canva.com
 - Icons: bootstrap icons